marjoncajocon/all-config/electron-build-guid.md

-BUILDING application USING electron 22
+BUILDING application USING electron 22 (Last Version Support in windows 7)
 ---

 ```markdown